brandur/sorg/content/drafts/postgres-atomicity.md

 ---
-title: How Postgres Makes Transactions Atomic
+title: "Stability in a Chaotic World: How Postgres Makes Transactions Atomic"
 published_at: 2017-08-06T17:10:18Z
 location: San Francisco
-hook: How Postgres provides strong atomic guarantees despite a chaotic world.
+hook: A dive into the mechanics that allow Postgres to provide strong atomic guarantees with its transactions despite the chaotic entropy of production.
 ---

 Atomicity (in the sense of "ACID") states that for a series